AymanAzzam/OS-Scheduler/README.md

 # OS Scheduler
-Creating Processes and attach time for each process then Apply Scheduling Algorithms:
+Creating Processes and attach time for each process then Apply Scheduling Algorithms.

 1. First Come First Serve (FCFS).